samanthaandrews/samantha-andrews/index.md

 ### Who are you?

-- An **artist** or **designer** who wants a bespoke portfolio site that's so much more than a gallery of static images.
-- A **nonprofit** looking to expand your outreach with a single-page web app that takes users on an educational journey.
-- A **creative business owner** ready to level-up your marketing game with a share-worthy micro site that will generate buzz for your offering.
-- A **startup** that needs a brand-spankin'-new website.
-You're excited by the possibility of using a modern JavaScript solution instead of Wordpress or SquareSpace.
+You’re design-minded business owner on a mission build stronger, healthier communities.

+You’re making waves, challenging the status-quo, and building an intentional, purpose-driven business on your own terms.
+For you, running a business isn’t about making a billion dollars, it’s about making a meaningful dent in the Universe.

+You’re also juggling a million other things that come with the territory of running a business, and you know that your website could be doing more to generate leads, connect with your audience, and communicate your higher purpose.

+You know good design when you see it, but you haven’t quite been able to execute your vision using the standard website templates.

+I’m here to give your brand and website a makeover!

+Think of it like Queer Eye for your business.
+We’ll work together to streamline your messaging, simplify your systems, and package everything together with a website and brand that ✨sparkles✨.

 > Are you dreaming up the magical possibilities for your online presence right now?
 A custom online quiz reminiscent of the ones from Seventeen magazine?
-A custom Instagram filter?
-A button that spits glitter?
-Something totally weird and wacky that you've never seen anyone do on the internet before?!
+[Confetti falling from the page?](https://pizza-party-demo.netlify.app/) Something totally weird and wacky that you've never seen anyone do on the internet before?!
 > <br />
 >
 > <p class="button button__colorful">